Link

 Considerations and Guidelines

-• Stick to standard M3 APIs when possible, using direct record insert/update you skip all validations that are done by M3 which might lead to corrupt data in database
+• Stick to standard M3 APIs when possible, using direct record insert/update you skip all validations that are done by M3 which might lead to corrupt data in the database.

 • Avoid creating queries that affect large data set.
 This is not meant to be used for going through thousands of records.